s-r-e-e-r-a-j/DirectoryBuster/README.md

 - **Select a Wordlist**:

 Click the "Browse" button to select a wordlist file.
 The wordlist file should be a .txt file containing a list of directories to test.
-`if you are using kalilinux.All the wordlists for this tool are available on kali linux at this path` `/usr/share/wordlists/dirbuster`

 - **Save Results (Optional)**: